Martin Winter (chemist): Awards and honors

-Martin Winter is a highly cited author as recognized by ISI (Thomson Reuters), The Shanghai Ranking, and Elsevier Scopus.
+Winter is a highly cited author as recognized by ISI (Thomson Reuters), The Shanghai Ranking, and Elsevier Scopus.
 Among more than 40 awards and recognitions, he holds the Carl Wagner Memorial Award of the Electrochemical Society (ECS), has been the recipient of the Research and Technology awards of both, the ECS and the International Battery Materials Association (IBA) and was recognized by the “Braunschweiger Forschungspreis”.
 In 2018 he was awarded the Federal Cross of Merit 1st class.
-Martin Winter is Honorary Professor at the National Taiwan University of Science and Technology (Taipei, Taiwan) and the National Cheng Kung University in Tainan (Taiwan).
+Winter is Honorary Professor at the National Taiwan University of Science and Technology (Taipei, Taiwan) and the National Cheng Kung University in Tainan (Taiwan).